ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

         - Powdery mildew is a parasitic fungal disease caused by Podosphaera clandestina in cherry trees.
 When the fungus begins to take over the plants, a layer of mildew made up of many spores forms across the top of the leaves.
 The disease is particularly severe on new growth, can slow down the growth of the plant and can infect fruit as well, causing direct crop loss.
         - Visual criteria used to detect infected leaves are light-green, circular lesion on either leaf surface and later on a subtle white cotton-like growth develops in the infected area on either leaf surface and on the fruits thus reducing yield and quality."
 - Project Dataset
-The available dataset provided by Farmy & Foody contains 4208 featured photos of single cherry leaves against a neutral background.
+The available dataset provided by Farmy & Foody contains 4000+ featured photos of single cherry leaves against a neutral background.
 The leaves are either healthy or infested by cherry powdery mildew.
 - Business requirements:
-    1. The client is interested to have a study to visually differentiate between a parasite-contained and uninfected leaf.
+    1. The client is interested to have a study to visually differentiate between a parasite-contained and Healthy leaf.
     2. The client is interested in telling whether a given leaf contains a powdery mildew parasite or not.
     3. The client is interested in obtaining a prediction report of the examined leaves.
 - Link to this Readme.md file for additional information about the project.